tom-howard/ros/docs/com2009/assignment2/partb/task3.md

     roslaunch com2009_team{} task3.launch
     ```

-    (ROS will already be running on the robot before we attempt to execute your launch file on the laptop that the robot has been paired with.)
+    (~~ROS will already be running on the robot before we attempt to execute your launch file on the laptop that the robot has been paired with~~ ^^The robot will have already been launched into the simulated environment before we attempt to execute your launch file^^.)

 ## Simulation Resources